fieldtrip/website/example/fittemplate.md

 ### Method 1: On the basis of spheres fitted to the head shapes

 We will fit a sphere to the scalp surface measured with the Polhemus and another sphere to the scalp surface of the template.
-On the basis of difference of the center and scaling between the two spheres we derive a translation and the global scaling.
+On the basis of the two spheres we can derive a translation and global scaling.
 Important to note is that the template head model consists of three surfaces (template.bnd) describing the (1) scalp, (2) skull and (3) brain.
+Only the scalp surface will be used to determine the sphere.

 Fit a sphere to the template scalp surface.